-Although distributed logging continues to be supported for v8.3, note that, after all Log Servers have been upgraded, each can now be directly connected to the Log Database.
-Version 8.3 offers support of multiple Log Servers all connected to the same database.
+Although distributed logging continues to be supported, note that, after all Log Servers have been upgraded, each can now be directly connected to the Log Database.
+Support of multiple Log Servers all connected to the same database is offered.

 All components on a machine are upgraded at the same time.
 You cannot select specific components for upgrade.